 Each channel stage and associated characteristic processes and forms are given (Table 5).
 The initial CEM stage (Stage I) is a pre-modified natural condition.
 Stage II is the channel condition resulting from initial channelization, dredging, construction, land-use change, climate change, tectonic uplift, or other major disturbance.
 Degradation (channel incision) after channel disturbance (Stage III) results from excess stream power initially that leads to oversteepening of banks just upstream of the disturbance.
 Eventually, a threshold (Stage IV) is reached in which continued oversteepening leads to excessive bank erosion and mass wasting that widen the channel and contribute increased amounts of sediment to the stream.
 Over time, channel widening and mass wasting proceed upstream from the location of maximum disturbance followed by aggradation and channel widening (Stage V) in reaches downstream of active mass wasting.
 Although channel reaches in Stage V generally trend toward increasing stability, upper portions of streambanks may continue to be unstable.
 The final stage (Stage VI) is development of a quasi-stable channel inset into disturbed channel valley with dimensions and capacity similar to those of the pre-disturbance channel (Simon and Downs, 1995).
 Elevation of the post-disturbance bankfull level is typically lower than the pre-disturbance channel, however, and the pre-disturbance floodplain forms a terrace above the new active floodplain.
 In other words, the existing stream channel remains disconnected from the main valley floodplain and intrinsically forces the stream to curve into a new, lower floodplain.

+Table 8.
+Results of CEM stage and Habitat analysis